- Radiation Basics

 *Each source was measured in the centre of the classroom and in the schoolyard for one minute and the average was taken.
 Typical exposure indicates the median one-minute averages across the 23 schools.

-This study showed that the typical RF exposure of children from Wi-Fi at school is very low and comparable or lower to other sources in the environment such as radio, TV and mobile phone base stations.
+This study showed that the typical RF exposure of children from Wi-Fi at school is very low and comparable or lower to other sources in the environment such as radio and TV broadcasts and mobile phone base stations.

 ARPANSA’s current advice is that there is no established scientific evidence that the low exposure to RF EME from Wi-Fi adversely affects the health of children or the general population.
 More information can be found on the ARPANSA fact sheet ‘Wi-Fi and Health’.